Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

         You can no longer assign combat arts to other things like classes, items, etc
     - Added a new window for the unit menu screen.
 In there you can see the combat arts that the unit currently has.
     - Added an Event Command that allows to add and remove combat arts from an unit.

+2.1 - April 17, 2020
+    - Changed the event command to allow the use of variables instead.
+Now you have two options:
+        Use the ID directly or use the value stored in a variable.
+    - Changed the name of the event commadn from "CombatArtEventCommand" to "CombatArt".